“What is it, darling? You’re missing your birthday party.”

 “What can I tell you, dear?” her father said as he rose to leave.
 “If you poke him, he will scratch.”

 “But it’s my room, and nothing bad happens here.
 I can poke him if I want to.”
-Lilly stuck her tongue out at Kitty, but Kitty did not care.
+Lilly stuck her tongue out, but Kitty did not care.

 With one notable exception: Lilly’s bedroom.